MatheusHAS/clear-amp-cache-serverless/README.md

 ## Information
 This guide helps you who already have [Accelerated Mobile Pages (AMP)](https://amp.dev/about/how-amp-works/), to update your content more quickly.

 To use google `/update-cache`, you need generate 1 RSA key pair.
-To generate, follow [this guide of google](https://developers.google.com/amp/cache/update-cache#rsa-keys)
+To generate, and configure, follow [this guide of google](https://developers.google.com/amp/cache/update-cache#rsa-keys)

 After generate you pair, you need move file `private-key.pem` to `src/assets` folder.